GovReady/govready-q/README.md

 * An "app" is a collection of modules, one of which is named "app" that defines the layout of the app when it is started by a user.
 * A "top level" app is a special type of app that contains slots for various "component" apps that together define the architecture of a type of IT System.

-The typical user experience will be to first pick a "top level" app from the compliance catalog representative of IT System, then pick the "component" apps that represent the specific components of the IT System, and then iteratively complete the questions within the component apps modules.
+The typical user experience will be to first pick a "top level" app from the compliance catalog that is representative of your IT System, then pick the "component" apps that represent the specific components of the IT System, and then iteratively complete the questions within the component apps' modules.

-The below diagram depicts an exploded view of the relationships between a top level app to a component app to modules and questions.
+The diagram below depicts an exploded view of the relationships between a top level app to a component app and to modules and questions.

 !["Top Level" compliance apps contain "component" compliance apps that contain modules and questions](docs/assets/app_exploded.png)